-BA-Music Education Luther College; MM-Voice Performance University of Nebraska-Lincoln; Further graduate study, The Florida State University
+BA-Music Education Luther College; MM-Voice Performance University of Nebraska-Lincoln; Further graduate study towards the DM-Voice Performance The Florida State University

 Baritone Brian Leeper currently teaches studio voice, opera workshop and men's chorus at UW-Whitewater.
-As soloist and clinician, he has presented master classes and recitals at numerous Universities across the United States, Canada and Europe.
+In demand as a soloist and clinician, he has presented master classes and recitals at numerous Universities across the United States, Canada and Europe.
 Frequently appearing as soloist in Oratorio and Opera, Mr. Leeper has performed over twenty major roles with opera companies in the US and abroad.
-In 1997, he made his New York City debut performing the role of Dulcamara in Donezetti's L'Elisir d'Amore at CAMI Hall.
+He made his New York City debut performing the role of Dulcamara in Donezetti's L'Elisir d'Amore at CAMI Hall.

-Brian has appeared as featured soloist in Wisconsin area performances of Bach's St. John Passion, the Verdi Requiem, Brahms Ein deutsches Requiem, Walton's Belshazzar's Feast, Rutter's Mass of the Children and numerous performances of Handel's Messiah.
-Currently Past-President of the Wisconsin Chapter of the National Association of Teachers of Singing, Mr. Leeper is also the Artistic Director of La Musica Lirica, a five-week summer opera program in Novafeltria, Italy, and was previously on the voice faculty of Operafestival di Roma, in Rome, Italy.
+Brian has been featured as soloist in Wisconsin area performances of The Verdi Requiem, Brahms Ein deutsches Requiem, Walton's Belshazzar's Feast, Rutter's Mass of the Children and numerous performances of Handel's Messiah.
+Mr. Leeper is the former Artistic Director of La Musica Lirica, a five-week summer opera program in Novafeltria, Italy, and was previously on the voice faculty of Operafestival di Roma, in Rome, Italy, and currently is on the faculty of Festival of International Opera Italia (FIO Italia) in Urbania, Italy.
 He is also the founder and director of the UW-Whitewater Solo Voice Camp, a week long summer music camp for high school singers.

-Studio Voice, Opera Workshop, Men's Chorus, Voice Pedagogy, Diction for Singers, Vocal Literature
+Studio Voice, Opera Workshop, Meistersingers Men's Chorus, Voice Pedagogy, Diction for Singers, Vocal Literature and Class Voice